MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines.md

 ## Samples

+Download and then import the desired managed solution(s) into your pipelines host environment.
+These samples can be customized to fit the unique needs of your organization.

+### Pipelines extensibility samples
-Download and then import this unmanaged solution into your pipelines host environment.
-The download contains sample cloud flows for using the above triggers and actions with pipelines.
+This download contains sample cloud flows for using the above triggers and actions with pipelines.
 [Download sample solution](https://aka.ms/DownloadPipelinesExtensibilitySamples)

+### Delegated deployment samples
+This download contains sample cloud flows for managing approvals and sharing deployed canvas apps and flows within the target environment.
+[Download sample solution](https://aka.ms/DownloadDelegatedDeploymentSamples)

 ## Next steps